 For many tourists, the main highlight of the night would be the drag queens and transsexuals, derisively called ah quah (in Hokkien) or bapok (in Malay), the Singaporean equivalent of the famous Thai ladyboys.
-Scantily clad in women’s clothes, with make-up expertly applied and blonde wigs to finish the look, these “women” were a sight to behold.
-Some were so feminine and even more beautiful than real women that many onlookers could not tell the difference.
+Scantily clad in women’s clothes, with make-up expertly applied and blonde wigs to finish the look, these women were a sight to behold.
+Onlookers were astonished by their femininity and beauty.
 The drag queens would sashay down the street, flaunting their bodies and stopping occasionally to flirt.
 Photos of these transsexual women clothed, semi-nude or even nude, could be purchased and for a fee, they could be persuaded to sit on customers’ laps and take a photo together as a souvenir.

 Dolled-up transsexuals at Bugis Street in the 1980s.
 Singapore Tourist Promotion Board Collection, courtesy of National Archives of Singapore